Etherinus/Snow-Garry-s-Mod/README.md

 - **Snow Density**: Controls the number of snowflakes on the screen. snowflakes_enabled 1 (1 — enabled, 0 — disabled)

-- **Snow Textures**: Enables or disables the replacement of textures with snow textures. snow_texture_enabled 1 (1 — enabled, 0 — disabled)

 ## Features

 - **Snowflakes**: Snowflakes fall from the sky and react to wind.